robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 <p align=justify> Trial1 notebook has all the details about connection to the database, EDA, basic feature engineering and performance and experiment of these models

-Some dataframes were inspected by profiling pandas library.There are two html outpus for this purpose.
+<p align=justify>Some dataframes were inspected by profiling pandas library.There are two html outpus for this purpose.
 The bigger one couldn´t be uploaded here, but you can pull the images from DockerHub to access it

 https://hub.docker.com/repository/docker/robeespi/roblast27

 Some EDA activities and basic feature engineering techniques explored:

-* Pandas profiling ( They are in the docker container as output2.html and output3.html, output2 is the EDA about the sql query and output3 is the dataframe by grouping the timestamp by day and incorporating category and sector as dummy variables)
+* Pandas profiling ( They are in the docker container as output2.html and output3.html, output2 is the EDA about the sql query and output3 is the dataframe by grouping the timestamp by day and incorporating category and sector as dummy variables)<p align=justify>

 * Lag plots